AustinKelsay/LND-DEA/README.md

-# LND Wallet Segregation (LND-WS)
+# LND Double Entry Accounting (LND-DEA)

-A lightweight solution for segregating funds in a unified Lightning Network Daemon (LND) node.
-This project allows you to track and manage multiple "virtual wallets" within a single LND instance.
+A lightweight solution for managing double-entry accounting in a unified Lightning Network Daemon (LND) node.
+This project allows you to track and manage financial transactions with proper accounting principles within a single LND instance.

 ## Problem Statement